-Specimens of Globigerinoides ruber were cultured under controlled temperature conditions at the Bermuda Institute of Ocean Sciences in St. Georges, Bermuda in September 2016 in order to quantify the response of individual foraminiferal porosity to temperature.
-Specimens were live-caught 15-20 km off the coast of St. Georges, Bermuda (between 32.35012°N and 32.35942°N, -64.59673°W and -64.68807°W) from the top 15 meters of the water column using a 150μm mesh Reeve net.
+Specimens of Globigerinoides ruber were cultured under controlled temperature conditions at the Bermuda Institute of Ocean Sciences in St. George's, Bermuda, in September 2016 in order to quantify the response of individual foraminiferal porosity to temperature.
+Specimens were live-caught 15-20 km off the coast of St. George's, Bermuda (between 32.35012 and 32.35942° N, -64.59673 and -64.68807° W), from the top 15 m of the water column using a 150 μm mesh Reeve net.
 All specimens were in the adult life stage at the time of the experiments.
-Specimens were picked from the towed material and placed in recovery baths at 25°C until they showed signs of good health (spines, streaming cytoplasm, presence of symbionts, successful feeding) at which time they were moved to isolated culture jars and placed in a water bath held at a treatment temperature of 23°C, 25°C or 28°C. Both temperature and pH of the treatment water was monitored and kept stable throughout the experiments.
+Specimens were picked from the towed material and placed in recovery baths at 25 °C until they showed signs of good health (spines, streaming cytoplasm, presence of symbionts, successful feeding) at which time they were moved to isolated culture jars and placed in a water bath held at a treatment temperature of 23, 25, or 28 °C. Both temperature and pH of the treatment water were monitored and kept stable throughout the experiments.
 Culture vial oxygen concentrations were checked for all temperature treatments with an oxygen optode attached to a Pyroscience FireSting optical oxygen meter to assure that concentrations did not fall below half saturation.
 Specimens were fed single Artemia spp. nauplii and measured every other day to document growth.
 Specimens were kept in culture until they underwent gametogenesis or died (identified by the loss of cytoplasm within the test).

-Specimens that accumulated 1 or more chambers in culture were imaged at a voxel size of 0.5-0.85μm using a Zeiss Xradia microXCT 400 at the University of Texas at Austin and a Zeiss Xradia 520 Versa micro-CT at Naturalis Biodiversity Center in Leiden, The Netherlands.
-Scanned specimens were reconstructed and extracted for inner wall porosity in VG StudioMax 3.0 using clipping planes and the ImageJ procedure explained above (Figure 2).
-In order to capture pre- and post-culture pore measurements for comparison pores were measured on the final 3-4 chambers.
+Specimens that accumulated one or more chambers in culture were imaged at a voxel size of $0.5-0.85 \,\mu\text{m}$ using a Zeiss Xradia microXCT 400 at the University of Texas in Austin, USA, and a Zeiss Xradia 520 Versa micro-CT at Naturalis Biodiversity Center in Leiden, the Netherlands.
+Scanned specimens were reconstructed and extracted for inner wall porosity in VG StudioMax 3.0 using clipping planes and the ImageJ procedure explained above (Fig. 2).
+In order to capture pre- and post-culture, pore measurements for comparison pores were measured on the final 3-4 chambers.